 Day use visitors are required to obtain a free self-issue day use permit and purchase and display a Northwest Forest Pass (PDF), available online, at the ranger station, or at the trailhead.

-Parking is prohibited along FS Road 7601.
+Parking is prohibited along the lefthand side FS Road 7601.
 All users must display required day or overnight parking pass and park in designated areas within designated trailheads.
 Violators will be ticketed and towed at owners expense.

 Cancellations and Changes: Confirmed and awarded trips may be cancelled up to 22 days before the trip with a refund.
 The $6 application fee is nonrefundable.
 There is no refund if the trip is cancelled within 21 days of the entry date.
 There are no refunds for unfavorable weather conditions.
 You can cancel or change your reservation online at Recreation.gov.